How to Check If Your Partner Is on Dating Sites

 - If it says "no account found" or "email not recognized," there is no account with that address.

 Limitations: This method requires you to check each dating site individually.
 Your partner may have used a secondary email you do not know about.
-Some platforms do not confirm whether an email exists during the reset process for privacy reasons.
+Some platforms do not confirm whether an email exists during the reset process for privacy reasons — Hinge and Bumble both obscure this information as of 2025.

 A better approach: Run the email through a dedicated dating profile search by name tool that checks dozens of platforms at once instead of doing them one by one.